Skills and development

 Entry level roles

-We set up an Early Entry Talent Board in 2023 to improve consistency between our business units and ensure our programmes deliver the right results for our entry level people and for the business.
+We have an Early Entry Talent Board to improve consistency between our business units and ensure our programmes deliver the right results for our entry level people and for the business.
+We provide a skills matrix, performance review framework and transparency on pay and progression for entry level roles.

 We offer tailored training to support our school leavers, including our Early in Career programme.
 This focuses on development in presence and impact, negotiation skills, giving and receiving feedback and working with others.
 Our graduates also participate in our Future Leaders programme developing skills in collaboration, innovation, project management, stakeholder management, emotional intelligence, time management, networking, problem solving and communication.
+It is important that our line managers create a supportive working environment and we have trained them in managing young people in the early stages of their career through our ‘Brightsparks’ programme.

 Supporting subcontractors to hire apprentices